blocknetdx/documentation/docs/service-nodes/setup.md

 			```
 			root@f4c21d83d6fe:/opt/blockchain# exit
 			exit
-			~$ docker exec exrproxy-env_DGB_1 digibyte-cli getblockcount
+			~$ docker exec exrproxy-env-DGB-1 digibyte-cli getblockcount
 			13535762
 			```
 	- Now let's consider the case where the docker container with which you want to interact does
       *not* have *Bash* shell available.
-This is the case for the Syscoin container, for example.
+This is [edit: *was*] the case for the Syscoin container, for example.
 Attempting to invoke the *Bash* shell in the Syscoin container will result in an error:
 	  ```
-	  docker exec -it exrproxy-env_SYS_1 /bin/bash
+	  docker exec -it exrproxy-env-SYS-1 /bin/bash
 	  OCI runtime exec failed: exec failed: container_linux.go:380:
 	  starting container process caused: exec: "/bin/bash": stat
 	  /bin/bash: no such file or directory: unknown